KaranjotSV/tensorflow/README.md

 # tensorflow
-trying to work around with tensorflow version 1.15 and neural network implementations
+trying to work around with version 1.15 and neural network implementations